CWRUbotix/rov-software-bootcamp/README.md

     ```bash
     pip install -r requirements.txt
     ```
  - Test your installation by running each of these commands in its own terminal.
 You can open new terminals by clicking the `+` button on the top right of the VSCode terminal.
+Activate the virtual environment in each terminal before running the following commands.

+ Note: throughout this bootcamp, you should activate the virtual environment for every new terminal or else it will say you are missing imports when you run a command.
     ```bash
     python3 bootcamp_harness/rclpy/broker.py
     ```